shihzhibin/PERT_CPM/README.md

     return mydata
 ```

-`Optimistic time`: the minimum possible time required to accomplish an activity (o) or a path (O), assuming everything proceeds better than is normally expected.
+`Optimistic time`: the minimum possible time required to accomplish an activity (`o`) , assuming everything proceeds better than is normally expected.

-`Pessimistic time`: the maximum possible time required to accomplish an activity (p) or a path (P), assuming everything goes wrong (but excluding major catastrophes).
+`Pessimistic time`: the maximum possible time required to accomplish an activity (`p`) , assuming everything goes wrong (but excluding major catastrophes).

-`Most likely time`: the best estimate of the time required to accomplish an activity (m) or a path (M), assuming everything proceeds as normal.
+`Most likely time`: the best estimate of the time required to accomplish an activity (`m`) , assuming everything proceeds as normal.

-`Expected time`: the best estimate of the time required to accomplish an activity (te) or a path (TE).
+`Expected time`: the best estimate of the time required to accomplish an activity (te) .

 <p style="text-align:center">
   <img src="./picture/1.PNG"/>